 The Educational Opportunity Program (EOP) at Maritime College provides college access to students who show promise by offering academic support, counseling, financial assistance and advocacy.

 EOP provides academic support and financial assistance for eligible students who show promise.
 Students are admitted to the program before their freshman year.

-Transfer students may be considered if they were enrolled in a similar program at their previous college.
+Transfer students may be eligible if they were enrolled in a similar program at their previous college/university.

 Admission to EOP

 To be eligible, you must meet the following criteria: